phpons/cloud-microservices-assignment/README.md

 # Possible improvements for the tutorial
 ## Kubernetes Deployment
 ### 1. Pushing the images to Docker Hub
-Instead of using "masteringmicroservice" as values in the code samples, I suggest replacing it by *YOUR_DOCKERHUB_ID_HERE*.
+Instead of using "masteringmicroservice" as values in the code samples, it could be replaced by *YOUR_DOCKERHUB_ID_HERE*.

-If the student gets confused sets the REPO variable as "materingmicroservice", they will not be able to successfully push the images.
+This makes it clear for the student that the REPO variable should not be "materingmicroservice", which would result for them in a "access denied" error when trying to push to Docker Hub.

 Proposed replacements:
 ```